Zoroaster: Iconography

-Zoroaster is rarely depicted as looking directly at the viewer; instead, he appears to be looking slightly upwards, as if beseeching.
-Zoroaster is almost always depicted with a beard along with other factors bearing similarities to 19th-century portraits of Jesus.
+Beginning in the nineteenth century, Zoroaster was visually depicted with physical attributes borrowed from other faith traditions.
+He is rarely depicted as looking directly at the viewer; instead, he appears to be looking slightly upwards, as if beseeching.
+He is almost always depicted with a beard along with other factors bearing similarities to 19th-century portraits of Jesus.

 Indian Zoroastrian depiction of Zoroaster from a 1906 travel guide.
 Derived from a figure that appears in a 4th-century sculpture at Taq-e Bostan in South-Western Iran.
 The original is now believed to be either a representation of Mithra or Hvare-khshaeta.